sudarshan2401/tp/docs/UserGuide.md

 **Caution:**

 * The class to be edited must already exist.
-* If you want to edit the class name, the provided `CLASS_NAME` must be unique.
+* When editing the name of your class, ensure that the provided `CLASS_NAME` is unique.

 </box>